 4) Tax evasion:

-, there was an estimated tax evasion and fraud of about Rs.76 billion.
+In 2016 alone, there was an estimated tax evasion and fraud of about Rs.76 billion.
 It may be argued here that those who pay their taxes abroad perhaps see the returns on the services provided by the government.
 This, of course, is a far cry from what happens in Pakistan.
 However, this is most likely not what drives the upper class to evade taxes.
 They can already afford basic amenities and luxurious services to top it off.
 So the argument that they don’t get anything in return becomes null and void.
 Why dupe the system in our own country when we wouldn’t do it abroad?

 5) Bribing our way out of unfavorable situations, no matter the intention:

 The idea that going with the system, no matter how corrupt it gets, is literally putting us in a dangerous rut.
 Of course, this is easier said than done when survival becomes necessary.
 But, it would help to question trivial bribery in the first place.
 Stuff, like bribing our way into a prestigious educational institute or asking a policeman to distort the truth in legal cases entrenches corruption at the heart of the system.
 We wouldn’t dare flash currency notes in any law-abiding citizen’s face broad.
 Then why do we so carelessly and seamlessly find the easy way out for everything in Pakistan?